mattmakai/fullstackpython.com/content/pages/04-web-development/56-web-app-security.markdown

 ### HTTPS resources
+SSL over HTTP (HTTPS) is mandatory for securing web data traffic in transit.
+There is a [page dedicated to HTTPS](/https.html) and the following resources can also give you a good overview of how HTTPS works.

 * [How does HTTPS actually work?](http://robertheaton.com/2014/03/27/how-does-https-actually-work/)
   is a well-written overview of the protocol including certificates, signatures, signing and related topics.